DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

 </table>

-I then split up the components the metric column into separate columns.
+I then split up the components of the `metric` column into separate columns.
 This was so that I could create the necessary filters in Tableau.

 ```python